The Great Movement

-The Great Movement (El Gran Movimiento) is a 2021 Bolivian drama film written and directed by Kiro Russo.
+The Great Movement (El Gran Movimiento) is a 2021 drama film written, directed and co-produced by Kiro Russo.
 The film had its world premiere at the 78th Venice International Film Festival on September 6, 2021 and is set to be released in theaters in 2022.
-It was selected as the Bolivian entry for the Best International Feature Film at the 94th Academy Awards.
+It was selected as the Bolivian entry for the Best International Feature Film at the 94th Academy Awards, but it was not nominated.

 Plot

 In present-day Bolivia, Elder takes a week-long walk to La Paz alongside his young miner friends to demand a reinstatement of their job.
 However, Elder suddenly falls ill, causing him to suffer frequent choking and shortness of breath after having found work in a local market.
 As his condition gets worse, he enlists the help of the elderly Mamá Pancha, who sends him to Max – a homeless witch doctor, hermit, and clown – who could have the ability to bring Elder back to life.